Peruz/load_lpp/JOSS/paper.md

 4. Can have significant overhead processing steps because of device- or manufacturer-specific formats and functionalities, particularly when multiple systems are used across different projects.
 5. Are not, or hardly, extendable.
 6. Are not suited for large data sets, from the simple handling and visualization of large files to the numerical optimization.
-7. From a general perspective, the are not open source and thus can conflict with some scientific best practices, depending on their complexity level (e.g., point 3).
+7. From a general perspective, they are not open source and thus can conflict with some scientific best practices, depending on their complexity level (e.g., point 3).

 # Implementation
 Load\_LPP logging functionality, combined with the rich and optimized processing tools, aims to address the above limitations and introduced challenges.
 The logging functionality (`load_log`) manages a TCP (Transmission Control Protocol) stream between the logging device and the digital amplifier of the weighing system.
-This connection is used to received the data and control the logging settings.
+This connection is used to receive the data and control the logging settings.
 The logging functionality only depends on the network primitives provided by the Rust standard library [std::net](https://doc.rust-lang.org/std/net/index.html) and the [Chrono](https://crates.io/crates/chrono) library.
 Among the implemented functionalities, Load\_LPP automatically recovers the connection after possible timeouts and other issues that are not covered by the primitives, and yet frequent in actual applications.
 This is in-line with more autonomous and remote scientific setups, often also running on limited power supplies.
-The Chrono library to manage the time aspects of the connection and logging schedule.
+The Chrono library is used to manage the time aspects of the connection and logging schedule.
 Note that data are stored and processed with timezone-aware datetime, which also correctly handles clock variations over the year (standard format RFC 3339 - ISO 8601).
 The executable offers several configurations, including connection parameters to adapt to different weighing systems and logging parameters, such as measurement frequency and delays.
 The configurations are accessible and documented within the command-line help functionality, which also provides convenient default values.